robin-rpr/calos/doc/clearly-image.rst

 images, it can be useful to authenticate for registries that have per-user rate limits, such as `Docker Hub
 <https://docs.docker.com/docker-hub/download-rate-limit/>`_.
 (Older versions
-of Charliecloud started with anonymous access, then tried to upgrade to authenticated if it seemed necessary.
+of Clearly started with anonymous access, then tried to upgrade to authenticated if it seemed necessary.
 However, this turned out to be brittle;
 see issue `#1318 <https://github.com/hpc/charliecloud/issues/1318>`_.)